 The tendency to construct two dimensional models has led to the prejudice that exponential separation of magnetic field lines throughout a volume is peculiar.
-Actually all magnetic fields that depend on all three spatial coordinates tend to be chaotic, which is illustrated by the design of a curl-free magnetic fields for a stellarators.
-Obtaining nested magnetic surfaces, as required for a stellarator, rather than having the field lines fill a volume requires careful optimization.
+Actually any magnetic field that depends on all three spatial coordinates tends to be chaotic, which is illustrated by the design of a curl-free magnetic fields for a stellarators.
+Obtaining nested magnetic surfaces, as required for a three-dimensional stellarator, rather than having the field lines fill a volume requires careful optimization.
 Even a small perturbation to an optimized curl-free stellarator can destroy the surfaces.
 Nevertheless, axisymmetric tokamaks are even more sensitive to external field perturbations due to their amplification by coupling to marginally stable current-driven kinks \citep{Park:2010}.

 The concept of magnetic field line chaos and its definition are sufficiently subtle that Section \ref{Sec:chaos} is largely devoted to the topic.